AlexBocken/bibel/README.md

 ## Example

-Here's for example how the beginning of Matthäus looks.
+Here's for example how the beginning of Matthew looks.
 The first part being an introduction to the chapter and then some verses with footnotes.

 ```
 Matthäus